Our lawyers Help Family Members Immigrate to the U.S.

 Under the Immigration and Nationality Act, United States citizens and lawful permanent residents (including green card holders) can help immediate relatives secure lawful residence in the U.S. Whether you have family members living abroad or you wish to join your relative in the United States, there are a number of family-based immigration visas available to you.
 The type of visa you will need to apply for will depend on your specific circumstances, as well as your relationship to the family member in question.

 The United States has a rich immigration history.
 Despite this, however, the immigration process can be complex, lengthy, and confusing.
 Ever-changing laws, coupled with the current political climate, can make the process daunting.
-At Robert Brown LLC, we assist U.S. citizens, lawful permanent residents, and foreign nationals with all aspects of family-based immigration.
+At Brown Immigration Law, we assist U.S. citizens, lawful permanent residents, and foreign nationals with all aspects of family-based immigration.
 We can help you navigate the process from start to finish.

-To discuss your case with one of our Southfield-based family immigration lawyers, call (248) 232-2559 or contact us online and request an appointment for a consultation.
+Discuss your case with one of our family immigration lawyers today!
+Call (248) 232-2559 or contact us online and request an appointment for a consultation.

 Types of Family-Based Immigration Visas